iommirocks/iommi/docs/README.rst

 .. literalinclude:: ../examples/examples/views.py
    :pyobject: readme_example_2

-This gives me a view with filtering, sorting, bulk edit and pagination and this only scratches the surface.
-Some other features include:
+This gives me a view with filtering, sorting, bulk edit and pagination.

-* automatic rowspan
-* filtering
-* grouping of headers
-* link creation
-* templates for cells

 All these examples and a bigger example using many more features can be found in the examples django project.